Woman hit and killed by vehicle on I-10 after chase with Harris Co. deputies

+The woman, who was pronounced dead at the scene, has been identified as Ashley Molina.

-Harris County Sheriff's deputies chased three suspects in a black van across Houston's west side.
+Harris County Sheriff's deputies chased three suspects in a dark-colored van across Houston's west side.

 @HCSOTexas units pursued a vehicle.
 Once the car came to a stop, 3 individuals fled from the scene.
 Two males were quickly apprehended, a female ran onto traffic & was struck by a private vehicle near the 16800 blk of Katy Fwy.
 The female was pronounced deceased at the scene. pic.twitter.com/p8hGPv9vaV— Ed Gonzalez (@SheriffEd_HCSO) December 21, 2020